Up Around the Bend

 "Up Around the Bend" is a song by American rock band Creedence Clearwater Revival, written by the band's frontman John Fogerty.
-The song was composed and recorded only a few days prior to the band's April 1970 European tour and was included on the album Cosmo's Factory.
+It was composed and recorded only a few days prior to the band's April 1970 European tour and was included on the album Cosmo's Factory.
 Released as a single, with "Run Through the Jungle" on the flipside, the double-sided single climbed to number four on the Billboard Hot 100 chart in the spring of 1970.

-It was certified gold by the RIAA for sales of over one million copies.
-It was also a major hit in the UK, where it reached number three on the UK Singles Chart.
+It was certified platinum by the RIAA for sales of over one million copies.
+It was also a major hit in the UK, where it reached number three on the UK Singles Chart and was certified silver by the BPI.

 The song opens with a prominent, high-pitched guitar riff played by John Fogerty.
-The song's lyrics have Fogerty telling of a gathering "up around the bend" on the highway and inviting the listener to join in.
+The lyrics have Fogerty telling of a gathering "up around the bend" on the highway and inviting the listener to join in.

 Cash Box described the song as a "powerfully sung and played bit of rock with excellent top forty drive."
+Record World called the single release with "Run Through the Jungle" a "two-sided monster."

-The song has been covered by artists such as Elton John, who recorded a version of the song early in his career, and Finnish rock band Hanoi Rocks, who covered it on their 1984 album, Two Steps from the Move.
+The song has been covered by artists such as Elton John, who recorded a version early in his career, and Hanoi Rocks, who took it to number four in their home country of Finland.
+A variation of the song performed by Fogerty and Eric Church is used as the theme music for Amazon Prime Video's coverage of the NASCAR Cup Series.